conduktor/conduktor-docs/docs/guides/reference/self-service-reference.md

 - `AllowedKeys` limits a set of keys in the dictionaries

 #### Range

-Validates the property belongs to a range of numbers (inclusive)
+Validates the property belongs to a range of numbers (inclusive):

 ```yaml
 spec.configs.retention.ms:
   constraint: "Range"
   min:   3600000 # 1 hour in ms
   max: 604800000 # 7 days in ms
 ```

 Validation will succeed with these inputs:

 - 3600000 (min)
-- 36000000 (between min & max)
+- 36000000 (between min and max)
 - 604800000 (max)

 Validation will fail with these inputs:

 - 60000 (below min)
 - 999999999 (above max)

 #### OneOf

-Validates the property is one of the expected values
+Validates the property is one of the expected values:

 ```yaml
 spec.configs.cleanup.policy:
   constraint: OneOf
   values: ["delete", "compact"]
 ```

 Validation will succeed with these inputs:

 - `delete`
 - `compact`

 Validation will fail with these inputs:

 - `delete, compact` (Valid in Kafka but not allowed by policy)
 - `deleet` (typo)

 #### Match

-Validates the property against a Regular Expression
+Validates the property against a Regular Expression:

 ```yaml
 metadata.name:
   constraint: Match
   pattern: ^wikipedia\.(?<event>[a-z0-9]+)\.(avro|json)$
 ```

 Validation will succeed with these inputs:

 - `wikipedia.links.avro`
 - `wikipedia.products.json`

 Validation will fail with these inputs:

 - `notwikipedia.products.avro2`: `^` and `$` prevents anything before and after the pattern
 - `wikipedia.all-products.avro`: `(?<event>[a-z0-9]+)` prevents anything else than lowercase letters and digits

 #### AllowedKeys

 Validates the keys are within an allowed key list.
 Applies to dictionary type (Key/Value maps).
 Can be used on `spec.configs` and `metadata.labels`.

 ```yaml
 spec.configs:
   constraint: AllowedKeys